 The evaluation usually requires a 1-2 day stay in Portland if you do not live locally.
 Your transplant evaluation is usually done on an outpatient basis unless you are critically ill and require hospitalization.
 During the evaluation you will have appointments with many specialists in addition to members of the kidney transplant team.
 You will have lab work and diagnostic test performed.
 These tests vary for each person.

 You will also attend a kidney transplant education class.
 During this class we review information from the pre-transplant packet and you will have the opportunity to ask questions.
-You can review the class schedule and registration information.
 You can also view the most updated slides here.
 You may also watch and listen to a previous class presentation video below.
 Please refer to the updated slides for more current information on patient survival, OHSU waiting times, and OHSU and National transplant numbers.

 Selection process and waitlist